ajonno/TenPinBowling/README.md

 The app was written in C# (Console app), using Visual Studio 2015 (Update 1).
 Note that there's some placeholder code in Program.cs for testing to the console if needed.

-Thanks again and I do hope I'll have the opportunity to work with DiUS in the near future.
+Thanks again and I do hope I'll have the opportunity to work with the team at DiUS in the near future.

 Kind regards,